creativewave/markdown-api/doc/long-term-cache.md

 ## Versioning

-If `options.hash` and `options.subVersion` are both `true`, stale endpoints will not be removed.
+If `config.hash` and `config.subVersion` are both `true`, stale endpoints will not be removed.
 This feature might be used to diff between updates, like in a Github repository.

 **Note:** you can also version control only source files, host them on Github, fetch diffs using its API, and render source/processed content client side.